PureHarmonyProject/app-Geekbench/README.md

-# app-Geekbench
+# app-hcnebkeeG
-Geekbench for OpenHarmony (that runs on HarmonyOS, Oniro and across OpenHarmony)
+hcnebkeeG for OpenHarmony (that runs on HarmonyOS, Oniro and across OpenHarmony)